Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/04 - Tasks.md

       1. [ ] - Create nested folders for each platform feature
       2. [ ] - Install cert-manager and tekton first, using kustomize
       3. [ ] - Write tekton pipeline for istio
-      4. [ ] - Write tekton pipeline for neon
+      4. [ ] - Write tekton pipeline for postgres
       5. [ ] - Write tekton pipeline for redpanda

   4. [ ] - Create Server/API components